-The Great Barrier Reef is the world’s largest coral reef, which is known and visited by many.
-One of Australia’s best-kept secrets is Ningaloo; not as popular but just as beautiful.
-Ningaloo is a World Heritage site located on the north west coast of Australia.
+The Great Barrier Reef is the world’s largest coral reef, known and visited by many.
+All the way on the other side of the country lies one of Australia’s best-kept secrets, Ningaloo Reef.
+Although not as popular, it is just as beautiful!

 Ningaloo Fringing Reef

-- Only a few yards off shore, you can wade on in.
-Waddle your flippers to the water and swim right out.
+Ningaloo is accessible just a few yards off shore.
+Waddle your flippers to the water and swim right out!
 This is why it’s called a fringing reef, not a barrier reef.

-- Grab your snorkel and swim through coral lagoons and gardens in calm, protected Coral bay.
-Meet graceful manta rays, dolphins, and brightly colored fish.
-Amateurs have just as good an experience as certified SCUBA divers.
+- Grab your snorkel and swim through coral lagoons and gardens in a calm and protected coral bay.
+Swim by graceful manta rays, dolphins, and brightly colored fish.
+Beginners are welcome, as well as scuba specialists!

 - Because Ningaloo is so close to shore, you can explore sand dunes and outback wilderness as well as the reef.